Do Go On - 536 - FedEx Flight 705

 he noticed it was once again in the off position.

-He started thinking, oh, hang on.
+He started saying, oh, hang on.

 Do you think it's a bit of a strange thing that you can just turn it off so easily?